pmndrs/uikit/docs/tutorials/scroll.md

 <Canvas gl={{ localClippingEnabled: true }}>
 ```

+## onScroll

+If a `Container` component uses `overflow="scroll"`, the `onScroll` event is called when the user scrolls through their scroll wheel or touching. `onScroll` receives the new `x` and `y` coordinates for the scroll position, the signal containing the current `scrollPosition`, and the optional event that caused the scrolling.
+The listener passed to `onScroll` can return `false` to prevent setting the new `x` and `y` scroll position.

 ## Scrollbars

 uikit renders scrollbars if the content overflows an element that has the property `overflow="scroll"`.
 The scrollbar can be styled similarly to the background panel of any component via the following properties.